|

 To promote

 the art of carriage driving, by holding events, shows, lectures, demonstrations, drives, training sessions and rallies.
+To promote

 the safe and enjoyable use of horses, ponies and other driven animals.
+The

 well-being of the horse shall be above the demands of breeders,